ptmcg/littletable/how_to_use_littletable.md

 for each attribute, and then tallying the number of objects containing each possible pair of key values.
 The results can be reported as a two-dimensional table, with the primary attribute keys down the leftmost column, and the secondary attribute keys as headers across the columns.
-Subtotals will also be reported at the far right column and at the bottom of each column.
+Subtotals will be reported at the far right column and at the bottom of each column.